-Most tennis players improve 1.5 NTRP levels in their first two years.
-Discover the proven path from beginner to intermediate and learn how to accelerate your progress.
+Most players improve 1.5 NTRP levels in their first two years.
+Here's the proven path to accelerate your progress.

 Every great tennis player started with a single lesson and a dream to improve

-Here's one of tennis's most encouraging secrets: improvement is not only possible, it's virtually guaranteed.
-Research tracking thousands of tennis players shows that the average player improves 1.5 NTRP levels in their first two years β that's the difference between "can barely hit the ball" and "can play competitive tennis."
+Research tracking thousands of players shows the average player improves 1.5 NTRP levels in their first two years.
+That's the difference between "can barely hit the ball" and "can play competitive tennis."

 The steepest improvement happens in the first 12 months, with most players jumping from 2.0 to 3.2 NTRP.
 The second year focuses on consistency and mental game development.